-Antibodies are proteins normally made by the immune system to help fight infections.
-Each antibody attacks only a specific target (usually a protein on the surface of an unwanted cell).
-Monoclonal antibodies (mAbs) are man-made versions of these immune system proteins.
+Monoclonal antibodies (mAbs) are man-made versions of immune system proteins.
 Some can kill cancer cells by themselves.
-Others have radioactive molecules or cell poisons attached to them, which help kill the cancer cells.
+Others have radioactive molecules or cell poisons attached to them, which help kill cancer cells.
 An advantage of these drugs is that they seem to target lymphoma cells while having fewer side effects than standard chemo drugs.
 They may be used alone or combined with chemo.

-Some mAbs, such as brentuximab vedotin (Adcetris) and rituximab (Rituxan), are already being used to treat Hodgkin disease in some situations (see Monoclonal Antibodies for Hodgkin Disease).
-Researchers are now looking to see if these drugs might be useful in other situations.
+Some mAbs, such as brentuximab vedotin (Adcetris) and rituximab (Rituxan), are already being used to treat Hodgkin lymphoma in some situations.
+Researchers are now studying if these drugs might be useful in other situations.
 For example, brentuximab is now being studied to see if it might be helpful earlier in the course of the disease.
-And studies are now being done to see if rituximab can help treat classic forms of Hodgkin disease as well as the nodular lymphocyte predominant type.
+And studies are now being done to see if rituximab can help treat classic forms of Hodgkin lymphoma as well as the nodular lymphocyte predominant type.

 Many newer mAbs are now being studied as well.